 Competitive amateur boxer, winner of 2013 Florida Golden Gloves.
 Dedicated runner, currently training to qualify for Boston Marathon.
 Lift weights four times per week.
 Volunteer at local homeless shelters doing facilities maintenance and conversing with shelter patrons.

-Marine Officer CV Questions
+Questions for Your Marine Officer CV

 In the marine officer profession, certification plays a vital role in the hiring process.
 Because of this, make sure you draw attention to your advanced training.
 Like our marine officer CV sample, you can list credentials in the education section.
 Always arrange this content in reverse chronological order.
 In most cases, you may receive a certificate after earning a degree, so mention the certificate first.